 We have a range of services that include: –

 - Winter Shelter: for street homeless people, The Chapel operates on a Wednesday night/Thursday morning as part of the CARIS Islington circuit.
-New for 2016, we are opening an afternoon session specifically for shelter guests.

 Key Highlights from 2014-15: